 Then, I cut them out and folded them along all of the black fold lines.
 If you notice, there are double lines on the front and back of the tombstone faces, don’t fold on the interior black lines, just the exterior ones.
 The middle ones are just for decoration.

-Now, you can either use glue or double-sided tape on the wide tab portions of your boxes.
+Now, you can either use glue or tape (our super-sticky double-sided tape sheets work great for this) on the wide tab portions of your boxes.
 Adhere the tabs to the underside of your tombstones and that’s it!

 You can take these a step farther by making a graveyard to hold your tombstones.
 This would be perfect as a centerpiece for a buffet table at a party.

 Next, I painted some wood picket fence with the glossy black paint and then dabbed over it with a grey paint to make it look a bit weathered.

 Place your fence along the inside perimeter of your box lid, cutting it where needed to make it fit.
 I left a gap in the front for the entrance.
 My box was a little deep, which is good because the sides held up the fencing.

-I wanted the padding to look like the ground so I spray painted it dirt brown.
-On top of that, I added some moss.
+I wanted the padding to look like the ground so I spray painted it dirt brown (Krylon Leather Brown).

 Nestle your tombstone favor boxes amonst the moss and you have a graveyard centerpiece!
 I love how it turned out and can’t wait to show it to Little Jo when she gets home from school.